$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Express Entry as a Pre-2019 Philippine Graduate: Navigating the K-12 Credential Issue

-If you graduated from a Philippine university before 2019, your degree was built on 10 years of basic education rather than 12.
+If you graduated from a Philippine university in 2018 or earlier, your degree was built on 10 years of basic education rather than 12.
 This means your four-year Bachelor's degree represents 14 total years of education -- two years fewer than the 16-year standard in Canada.
-WES and other credential evaluators sometimes assess these pre-K-12 degrees as equivalent to a two-year Canadian diploma rather than a four-year Bachelor's degree.
-That evaluation difference costs you 20-22 CRS points and can be the gap between receiving an Invitation to Apply and watching draws pass you by.
+WES and other credential evaluators report varied outcomes for these pre-K-12 degrees, including a commonly reported Canadian two-year Diploma outcome and some institution-specific bachelor evaluations.
+That evaluation difference can change the education factor by 20-22 CRS points and can be the gap between receiving an Invitation to Apply and watching draws pass you by.

 This is the single most consequential documentation issue for Filipino professionals aged 30-45 applying through Express Entry, and it is almost never discussed in generic immigration guides, Facebook groups, or by generalist immigration consultants.